Cydiater/NaiveDB/README.md

 - `data` store the raw binary of the page, sized about 4KB
 - `is_dirty` used by Buffer Pool Manager, to mark wheather this page is needed to write back to disk
 - `page_id` the id of this page, from this id we can calculate the offset of this page in disk
+- `pin_count` the number of times the database engine using this page

+`PageRef` is essitially the `Rc<RefCell<Page>>`, we use this form to maintain the shared mutable refernece.
+For more information about shared mutable reference, please refer to https://doc.rust-lang.org/std/cell/index.html#introducing-mutability-inside-of-something-immutable.

+### Buffer Pool Manager

+Buffer Pool Manager(BPM) manage the page in memory.
+You can see this as the cache between the disk and our execution engine.

 ### Disk Manager